-Dennis Rasmussen is an associate professor in the political science department at Tufts University.
-He teaches courses in the history of political philosophy, contemporary political theory, and American political thought.
+Dennis Rasmussen is Professor of Political Science at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 His research interests centre on the Enlightenment and on the virtues and shortcomings of liberal democracy and market capitalism.
 His book, The Infidel and the Philosopher, was chosen as one of our best philosophy books of 2017.

 Interviews with Dennis Rasmussen